Civilian Inmate Labor Program: Labor programs

 The regulation indicates that the inmates could perform labor as allowed by 18 USC 4125(A).

 Prison camps

 The regulation also sets forth policy for the creation of prison camps on Army installations.
 These would be used to keep inmates of the labor programs resident on the installations.

 In January 2006, Kellogg, Brown and Root reported that they had received a contract from the Department of Homeland Security to expand ICE DRO facilities "in the event of an emergency influx of immigrants into the U.S., or to support the rapid development of new programs."
-A February news article comments that the "new programs" mentioned could include the Civilian Inmate Labor Program.
 ICE has "joint federal facilities" with the Federal Bureau of Prisons.